Marceillo/shark-run/README.md

 ## Data Model

 - The game is built on functions in the game and no external API is used.
-- I have two -py files one that runs the game and the other that contains the helper files such as art or functions.
+- I have two .py files one that runs the game and the other that contains the helper files such as art or functions.
 - Certain python packages have been used as indicated below technologies used.
 - Heruku is an automatic deploy so any changes to the file update Heruku automatically.